 The consumption of Pacific saury by two baleen whales (minke and sei whales) was estimated to be 43 thousands tons during May to September, equivalent to roughly 10.6 % of the total estimated recent Pacific saury's catch in the western North Pacific.
-The biomass of this species is estimated 4.5 million tons (Fisheries agency of Japan, 2008).
+The biomass of this species is estimated 4.5 million tons.
 The consumption was equivalent to 1.0 % of their biomass.